Northern Iloilo State University

-The Northern Iloilo State University (NISU) is a state university in the Philippines.
+Northern Iloilo State University (NISU) is a state university in the Philippines located in Western Visayas at the province of Iloilo.
 It is mandated to provide higher and advanced education and training in the fields of education, industrial technology, criminology, agriculture, fishery, hospitality management, engineering, sciences and information technology.
 It is also mandated to promote research, advanced studies, and progressive leadership in various fields.
 Its main campus is located in Estancia, Iloilo, Philippines.

 Prior to its present conversion as a university, it was called Northern Iloilo Polytechnic State College.
 It was elevated to a university in 2022, through Republic Act No. 10597 as amended by Republic Act 11005, and upon confirmation by the Commission on Higher Education En Banc Resolution no. 222-2022 dated April 26, 2022.